ben-casson/weather-app/README.md

 # weather-app
 This app can display details about the weather in over 200,000 cities.
-Information about the weather a particular city will be shown after searching for that location.

 <br>
 <br>